Mobile Suit Gundam 0080: War in the Pocket: Production and release

 Mobile Suit Gundam 0080: War in the Pocket was produced by animation studio Sunrise in association with toy company Bandai.
 Kenji Uchida was the former representative and Minoru Takanashi was the latter's producer.
-The series was created to commemorate the ten-year anniversary of the Gundam franchise, created by Yoshiyuki Tomino in 1979.
+The series was created to commemorate the tenth anniversary of the Gundam franchise, created by Yoshiyuki Tomino in 1979.
 War in the Pocket was directed by Fumihiko Takayama, known for his work on Orguss 02 and WXIII: Patlabor the Movie 3, marking the first time anyone other than Tomino directed a Gundam show.
 The screenplay was written by Hiroyuki Yamaga, with scenario by Kyosuke Yuki, while the character designer for this series was Haruhiko Mikimoto.

 War in the Pocket was originally released in Japan in VHS and Laser Disc as a six-part original video animation series between March 25, 1989, and August 25, 1989.
 Bandai Visual re-released the series three times; first, into two three-episode DVD volumes on December 18, 1999; then, as a DVD box set on April 22, 2011, as part of the "specially priced" DVD series "G-Selection"; and later on a Blu-ray disc box set on August 29, 2017.

 The first North American home media release of War in the Pocket was handled by Bandai Entertainment with dubbing produced by Animaze.
 First announced in 1998, Bandai originally released it in a VHS box set along with Mobile Suit Gundam 0083: Stardust Memory on March 9, 1999.
 From September 14, 1999, to November 23, 1999, the company released it into three two-episode VHS volumes, followed by a six-episode box set on December 7, 1999.
 In December 2000, Bandai announced its DVD release for the following year, but in 2001 Bandai changed the October 2001 release date, to January 2002 and then February 2002.
 War in the Pocket was released in two DVD volumes between February 19, 2002, and April 23, 2002.
 Two "complete collection" re-releases followed; a collector's edition box set was published on July 12, 2005, followed by a DVD under "Anime Legends" imprint on March 23, 2009.

 Bandai initially planned to broadcast War in the Pocket in the United States in 2002, but Sunrise set a September 2001 airdate.
 Ultimately, the anime aired on Cartoon Network's Toonami Midnight Run block, starting from November 5, 2001.
-It was also aired by the same channel on its Adult Swim block on Saturday nights, from November 16, 2002 until December 28, 2002 (after which the Saturday block was removed), and then on "Saturday Video Entertainment System" block, starting from March 1, 2003 and ending on April 19, 2003.
+It was also aired by the same channel on its Adult Swim block on Saturday nights, from November 16, 2002, until December 28, 2002 (after which the Saturday block was removed), and then on "Saturday Video Entertainment System" block, starting from March 1, 2003, and ending on April 19, 2003.
 Following the 2012 closure of Bandai Entertainment, the company discontinued their home video distribution.
 In July 2016, Right Stuf announced it would release the anime on DVD in late 2016 in partnership with Sunrise.
 Next month, it was delayed to early 2017; Right Stuf and Sunrise released it on January 3, 2017.